JserWang/vue-event-proxy/README.md

 ## Introduction

-Let Vue.js support global events
+The Library that let Vue.js support global events, just 1.79kb after compression.

 1. Global events are implemented by adding a prefix
 2. Registered event will be removed when component is destroyed